 God has come to earth principally to speak His words; what you engage with is the word of God, what you see is the word of God, what you hear is the word of God, what you abide by is the word of God, what you experience is the word of God, and this incarnation of God principally uses the word to make man perfect.
 He does not show signs and wonders, and especially does not do the work Jesus did in the past.
 Although They are God, and are both flesh, Their ministries are not the same. … Today, God has become flesh primarily in order to complete the work of “the Word appearing in the flesh,” to use the word to make man perfect, and make man accept the dealing of the word and the refinement of the word.
 In His words He causes you to gain provision and gain life; in His words, you see His work and deeds. … And so, in this age of God become flesh, do not try to see God heal the sick and cast out demons again, do not always try to see signs—there is no point!
 Those signs cannot make man perfect!
 To speak plainly: Today, the real God Himself of the flesh only speaks, and does not act.
 This is the truth!
 He uses words to make you perfect, and uses words to feed and water you.
 He also uses words to work, and He uses words in place of facts to make you know His reality. … God causes man to gain life from His words, and this is the greatest of all signs, and even more so, it is an undisputable fact.
 This is the best evidence through which to have knowledge of God, and is an even greater sign than signs.
 Only these words can make man perfect.

 … God of the last days principally uses the word to make man perfect.
 He does not use signs and wonders to oppress man, or convince man; this cannot make plain the power of God.
 If God only showed signs and wonders, then it would be impossible to make plain the reality of God, and thus impossible to make man perfect.
 God does not make man perfect by signs and wonders, but uses the word to water and shepherd man, after which is achieved the complete obedience of man and man’s knowledge of God.
 This is the aim of the work He does and the words He speaks.
 God does not use the method of showing signs and wonders to make man perfect—He uses words, and uses many different methods of work to make man perfect.
 Whether it be the refinement, dealing, pruning, or provision of words, God speaks from many different perspectives to make man perfect, and to give man a greater knowledge of the work, wisdom and wondrousness of God. … Showing signs and wonders is supremely easy, but that is not the principle of God’s work, nor is it the aim of God’s management of man.
 If man saw signs and wonders, and if the spiritual body of God were to appear to man, would all people not believe in God?
 I have previously said that a group of overcomers are gained from the East, overcomers who come from amid the great tribulation.
 What is the meaning of such words?
 They mean that these people who have been gained only truly obeyed after undergoing judgment and chastisement, and dealing and pruning, and all kinds of refinement.
 The belief of such people is not vague and abstract, but real.
 They have not seen any signs and wonders, or any miracles; they do not speak of abstruse letters and doctrines, or profound insights; instead they have reality, and the words of God, and a true knowledge of the reality of God.
 Is such a group not more capable of making plain the power of God?
 God’s work during the last days is real work.
 During the age of Jesus, He did not come to make man perfect, but to redeem man, and so He displayed some miracles to make people follow Him.
 For He principally came to complete the work of crucifixion, and showing signs was not part of the work of His ministry.
 Such signs and wonders were work that was done in order to make His work effective; they were extra work, and did not represent the work of the entire age.
 During the Old Testament Age of Law, God also showed some signs and wonders—but the work God does today is real work, and He would definitely not show signs and wonders now.
 As soon as He showed signs and wonders, His real work would be thrown into disorder, and He would be unable to do any more work.
 If God said for the word to be used to make man perfect, but also showed signs and wonders, then could whether or not man truly believes in Him be made plain?
 Thus, God does not do such things.
 There is too much of religion within man; God has come during the last days to expel all the religious conceptions and supernatural things within man, and make man know the reality of God.
-He has come to remove an image of God that is abstract and fanciful—an image which, in other words, does not exist at all.
+He has come to remove an image of a God that is abstract and fanciful—an image of a God who, in other words, does not exist at all.
 And so, now the only thing that is precious is for you to have a knowledge of reality!
 The truth overrides everything.
 How much truth do you possess today?
 Is all that shows signs and wonders God?
 Evil spirits can also show signs and wonders; are they all God?
 In his belief in God, what man searches for is the truth, what he pursues is life, rather than signs and wonders.
 Such should be the goal of all those who believe in God.

 from “All Is Achieved by the Word of God” in The Word Appears in the Flesh